 The Centre on Aging completed the first wave of data collection for the CLSA Tracking Cohort in November 2010; a total of 855 individuals in Manitoba and Saskatchewan completed a telephone interview.

 The Centre on Aging is also one of eleven data collection sites for the CLSA Comprehensive Cohort.
-Dr. Verena Menec is the Manitoba Site Principal Investigator for CLSA while Audrey Blandford serves as the local Site Coordinator.
+Dr. Verena Menec and Dr. Philip St. John are the Manitoba Site Co-Principal Investigators for CLSA, while Audrey Blandford serves as the local Site Coordinator.

 For more information on the complete CLSA project, visit www.clsa-elcv.ca